 These eliminate out of focus light to image fluorescent dyes in a thin "optical slice", as though a very thin section of your sample had been cut out.
 By stacking these slices on top of each other three-dimensional reconstructions of your cells or tissues can be created.
-We have two confocal microscopes in the facility and are able to image all commonly used dyes.
+We have two confocal microscopes (a Leica SP5 and a Leica SP8) in the facility and are able to image all commonly used dyes.

 We have a microscope at 37°C with a supply of humidified 5% CO2.
 This allows imaging of living cells over time courses up to overnight.
 This microscope can be used for confocal or wide field phase contrast imaging.
 We also have a system equipped with a sensitive EM-CCD camera and monochromator for rapid imaging of live cells, particularly suited to imaging intracellular calcium.
 Image analysis